OSM-Notes/OSM-Notes-Ingestion/sql/wms/README.md

 Under `sql/wms`

-- `prepareDatabase.sql` All the necessary scripts to synchronize the OSM Notes profile mechanism with this Notes WMS layer service.
+- `prepareDatabase.sql` All the necessary scripts to synchronize the OSM Notes ingestion system with this Notes WMS layer service.
 - `removeFromDatabase.sql` Removes the Notes WMS part from the database.